IBM/aihwkit/README.md

 ## Authors

-IBM Research has developed IBM Analog Hardware Acceleration Kit, with Malte Rasch, Tayfun Gokmen, Diego Moreda, Manuel Le Gallo-Bourdeau, and Kaoutar El Maghraoui as the initial core authors, along with many [contributors].
+IBM Research has developed IBM Analog Hardware Acceleration Kit, with Malte Rasch, Diego Moreda, Fabio Carta, Julian Büchel, Corey Lammie, Charles Mackin, Tayfun Gokmen, Manuel Le Gallo-Bourdeau, and Kaoutar El Maghraoui as the initial core authors, along with many [contributors].

 You can contact us by opening a new issue in the repository or alternatively